 This is best illustrated by a simple example.
 An instance of an aspect can be accessed via the static method aspectOf() on the aspect class.
 This call can originate from within user-defined code, as well as from within the code inserted by the weaver to implement advice execution.
 In order to support the first case, the method is statically tagged ASPECT_CODE.
-In the second case, the invoke is tagged ADVICE_ARG_SETUP (as illustrated in Figure 3), which we wish to propagate to the method.
+In the second case, the invoke is tagged ADVICE_ARG_SETUP (as illustrated in Figure 1), which we wish to propagate to the method.
 To correctly handle all similar situations, it is necessary that instances of the ASPECT_CODE and BASE_CODE tags can temporarily be overridden by other tags during analysis.
-Note that in order to support the first case, an instruction tagged BASE_CODE tag.
+Note that in order to support the first case, an instruction tagged BASE_CODE must not be allowed to override a statically assigned ASPECT_CODE tag.
 In cases where it would, an ASPECT_CODE tag is propagated instead.